OldWer/Metaphoric/README.md

 <img src="./Pictures/MetaphoricLogo.png">

-# Metaphoric
-An Oric clone
+# Metaphoric - an enhanced Oric clone

 Details will be posted soon